sophxine/Neural-cellular-automata-seeds/README.md

 The rule it approximates in this example is B2/S23, it can learn to near perfectly simulate it in around 15 training phases with the default soup size, neural network architecture and generations.

-Loading only works as intended for models in NCAv1.py
+Loading only works as intended for models in NCAv1.py.

+The web version has a few differences from the python versions.
-(Currently drawing and erasing doesnt work on the website version, and you cant save it)
+Currently drawing and erasing doesnt work on the website version, and you cant save it.

 # Controls